 Through resources such as the University Library and archives, art museum, and campus buildings, students have a variety of ways to examine American life.
 The Seeley G. Mudd Manuscript Library has a rich store of public policy papers, including those of alumnus and former Princeton president Woodrow Wilson; Nassau Hall, the site of the Continental Congress from June to November 1783, bears scars from its role in the Revolutionary War Battle of Princeton; and the University Art Museum’s holdings range from Charles Willson Peale’s 1784 portrait of George Washington at the Battle of Princeton to works by Thomas Eakins, Winslow Homer, Georgia O’Keefe, Frank Stella, and Andy Warhol.
 We also encourage students to explore nontraditional archives and to question what has been left out of the archive.

 We imagine the future of American studies at Princeton to be intersectional, interdisciplinary, and collaborative.
-Internationalizing American studies will be a priority, alongside connections with other interdisciplinary programs — Gender and Sexuality Studies, Law and Public Affairs, Digital Humanities, and the Princeton Environmental Institute — and with departments across the campus — History, History of Science, African American Studies, English, Anthropology, Sociology, Religion, Politics, Psychology, Architecture, Art and Archaeology; an array of disciplines already reflected in the membership of the Executive Committee for the current Program in American Studies.
+Internationalizing American studies will be a priority, alongside connections with other interdisciplinary programs — the Program in Gender and Sexuality Studies, Program in Law and Public Affairs, Center for Digital Humanities, and High Meadows Environmental Institute — and with departments across the campus — history, history of science, African American studies, English, anthropology, sociology, religion, politics, psychology, architecture, art and archaeology; an array of disciplines already reflected in the membership of the executive committee for the current Program in American Studies.

-We have faith in American studies’ potential to reach out to the social sciences as well as the science fields.
-American studies scholars are doing cutting edge work in the field of disability studies, partnering with scholars in the Programs in Neuroscience, History of Medicine, and Gender and Sexuality; in critical food studies with scientists, environmentalists, and economists; at intersections of sociology and astrophysics, of performance studies and visual technology, of architecture and urbanism, of music and digital technology, of legal theory and socio-legal studies, and much more.
+We have faith in the potential of American studies to reach out to the social sciences as well as the science fields.
+American studies scholars are doing cutting edge work in the field of disability studies, partnering with scholars in the programs in neuroscience, history of medicine, and gender and sexuality; in critical food studies with scientists, environmentalists, and economists; at intersections of sociology and astrophysics, of performance studies and visual technology, of architecture and urbanism, of music and digital technology, of legal theory and socio-legal studies, and more.